MEATER Pro vs ThermoWorks Thermapen: Which Thermometer to Buy

 The dual sensor is accurate on both readings.
 Internal meat temperature accuracy is within 1-2 degrees.
 Ambient sensor accuracy is within 5 degrees -- adequate for monitoring, not a substitute for a dedicated chamber thermometer.

 The wireless range is the primary limitation.
 Direct Bluetooth range is about 33 feet in open air, significantly less through ceramic (kamado) or thick steel (offset smoker walls).
 If your phone is in the house and the smoker is at the far end of the garden, the connection may drop.
-The MEATER Block or Wi-Fi hub (roughly $69-99 additional) extends range reliably.
-If you are cooking 20+ feet from your phone, budget for the hub.
+The MEATER Block or a separate Wi-Fi hub extends range reliably.
+If you are cooking 20 or more feet from your phone, budget for the hub.

 ThermoWorks Thermapen One: The Benchmark Instant-Read